 In 2006 David Gilmour's third solo album, On an Island, added some new guitar tones to the Gilmour repertoire and gave us several incredible guitar solos.
 David's live performances during the OAI tour, featured in the Remember That Night DVD and the Live In Gdansk CD and DVD, were full of stellar performances and showcase his playing in top form.
 I like the tones from the tour better than what I hear on the studio recordings for On and Island, although the studio recordings feature some great work as well.
-The most noticable change from David's last album of new work, 1994's the Division Bell, was that David has almost completely stopped using modulation to color his guitar tones.
+The most noticable change from David's last album of new work, 1994's the Division Bell, was that David has almost completely stopped using modulation to color his guitar tones, and relied heavily on the Tube Driver for most of the guitar solos.
 This was a stark contrast to much of his previous work which featured chorus, flanger, vibe, and other modulations.
 David's trademark wet delayed sound however, was still present.
 The album had a softer acoustic feel than most of his previous work, but there were still plenty of overdriven and distorted guitar solo tones, especially on the subsequent tour.
 Those of us who followed his work knew that his trademark tones were not created by massive amounts of effects and processing, and this album and tour prove that more than any other Gilmour work.

 David's basic setup was rather simple, with the core distortion and dirt tones coming from only three pedals.
-The Pete Cornish G-2 and Cornish P-1 were the feature pedals for most of David's distortion solos, and his trusty B.K.
-Butler Tube Drivers were the primary drive pedals.
+The B.K.
+Butler Tube Driver, Pete Cornish G-2, and Cornish P-1.
+His trusty B.K.
+Butler Tube Drivers were the primary drive and distortion pedals, with the The P-1and G-2 being secondary.
+Contrary to popular belief, the G-2 was probably used very little and was removed from the board several years after the tour.
 The P-1 is a high quality Ram's Head era Big Muff Pi clone, and the G-2 is Big Muff based overdrive circuit.
 David used two identical Tube Drivers, one set for heavy overdrive and one for a light drive tones and boosting his Big Muffs.
 Below are comparison sound clips of each of these primary On and Island pedals.
 Clips play in this order: BK Bulter Tube Driver, Ram's Head Big Muff, Pete Cornish G-2.

 TUBE DRIVER, RAM'S HEAD BIG MUFF, G-2 COMPARISONS